Large-scale estimation of random graph models with local dependence: Likelihood-based inference

 \paragraph{Step 2} Step 2 is less problematic than Step 1.
-While the probability mass function $p_{\bta(\btheta, \bz)}(\bx)$ is intractable and may have to be approximated by Monte Carlo methods \citep{HuHa04}, such Monte Carlo approximations are needed once to update $\btheta$ given $\bz_1, \dots, \bz_n$, whereas Monte Carlo approximations are needed $n$ times to update $\bz_1, \dots, \bz_n$ given $\btheta$ one by one, which renders Step 1 infeasible when $n$ is large.
-In addition, the probability mass function $p_{\bta(\btheta, \bz)}(\bx)$ decomposes into between- and within-neighborhood probability mass functions $p_{\bta(\btheta, \bz)}(\bx_{k,l})$ and hence within-neighborhood probability mass functions can be approximated in parallel.
+While the probability mass function $p_{\bta(\btheta, \bz)}(\bx)$ is intractable and may have to be approximated by Monte Carlo methods \citep{HuHa04}, such Monte Carlo approximations are needed once to update $\btheta$ given $\bz_1, \dots, \bz_n$, whereas Monte Carlo approximations are needed $n$ times to update $\bz_1, \dots, \bz_n$ given $\btheta$ one by one.
+In addition, the probability mass function $p_{\bta(\btheta, \bz)}(\bx)$ decomposes into between- and within-block probability mass functions $p_{\bta(\btheta, \bz)}(\bx_{k,l})$ ($k \leq l = 1, \dots, K$) and hence within-block probability mass functions can be approximated in parallel, i.e., on multi-core computers or computing clusters.